 Note about Ad vs Page Accounts

 You as a business can have administrators on your Facebook Business Page and on your Facebook Ad Account.
-If you have admins located within the EEA on either the Ad account or the Business Page, it will subject the page to both the November 16th ad restrictions and the December 16th Messenger limitations.
-Our recommendation is to remove, if possible, any EEA admins on both accounts.
+If you have admins located within the EEA or Japan on either the Ad account or the Business Page, it will subject the page to both the November 16th ad restrictions and the December 16th Messenger limitations.
+Our recommendation is to remove, if possible, any EEA or Japanese admins on both accounts.

 ManyChat features with full limitations

 These features listed below will not be functioning at all, starting December 16th.

 One-time notifications (OTN’s) will not function at all.

 On December 16th, you won’t be able to collect OTNs nor deliver the OTN message.
 This applies to both new OTNs that you’ll send after December 16th, and even OTNs that you had collected prior to the 16th.

 #2: Creating Custom Audiences of Subscribers in Facebook Ads Manager